codemastermick/dalywinter/README.md

 1. Clone this repository locally
 2. Move into the project directory with `cd dalywinter-v2`
-3. Run `git checkout -b feat:<FEATURENAME>` to create a local feature branch **NOTE: The prefix feat: is required for Travis to pick up your work**
+3. Run `git checkout -b feat-<FEATURENAME>` to create a local feature branch **NOTE: The prefix feat: is required for Travis to pick up your work**
 4. Use `npm start` to start up the development server
 5. Start working on the code
 6. When happy with changes, push to GitHub